urbit/urbit.org-reloaded/content/blog/layer-2-faq.md

 easy-to-use Ethereum wallet with a browser extension that integrates easily with Bridge.

-#### 4: How do I get a cloud-hosted planet?
+#### 4. How do I get a cloud-hosted planet?

-A: There are a number of ways to host a planet in the cloud.
+There are a number of ways to host a planet in the cloud.
 Your options:

 - DIY:<br>
   The most cost-effective method is [setting it up